stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I wonder if Google is funding Cloudflare in exchange for them to put their CAPTCHA on as many users as possible.
 Would make total sense google need users to train machine learning algorithms.
 Cloudflare can market it as a service while deceiving webmasters " by @[catgirlsec](https://twitter.com/catgirlsec/status/1192161900810973184)

 "Furaffinity Cloudflare protection is so good that even artists can't upload anything" by @[PaigeScribe](https://twitter.com/PaigeScribe/status/1194042797680054272)

+"That CF would be a great way to centralize surveillance has been some people’s suspicion for some years now.
+So I guess that’s confirmed." by @[fugueish](https://twitter.com/fugueish/status/1158093425008230400)

 "Hi, we can't log in this morning..." by @[isaacgrover](https://twitter.com/isaacgrover/status/1192430529032810497)